Chapter 16: Strange Rains

 “Nothing.
 I just realised how beautiful you are.”

 “Pfft!
-Flattery is but the discourse of fools and demons.”
+Flattery is the discourse of fools and demons.”

-“Aye, there is some truth to that,” he sighed.
+“Aye, there’s some truth to that,” he sighed.
 He opened the rear door and helped Ellete and her Honey Bear out of the back seat.

 “It’s so hot!”
 Ellete complained.
-“This hat is making my brain melt like cheese on toast.
-And these clothes are hot too!”
+“This hat is making my brain melt like cheese on toast and my clothes are hot too!”

-“You have to wear trousers and a long-sleeved top, dear heart,” Kendra explained.
+“You have to wear trousers and the long-sleeved top, dear heart,” Kendra explained.
 “And the hat and those glasses.
-You will have to play the actress until we get to Crawcester.
-Understood?”
+You’ll have to play the actress until we get to Crawcester, understood?”

-They entered a large hall full of plastic furniture and tacky wallpaper depicting Celtic, Norse and Saxon legends.
-There were serving hatches at the far end behind a counter designed to resemble a battlement.
+They entered a large hall full of plastic furniture and tacky wall paintings depicting Celtic, Norse and Saxon legends.
+There were serving hatches at the far end behind a counter made to resemble a battlement.
 Waiters in black shirts and trousers wore aprons each bearing the motif of a crown surrounded by stars and runes as they flitted to and fro amongst the hubbub, wiping tables and clearing away used plates and cutlery.
-To Kendra and Bordan, it was the epitome of poor taste and cynical consumerism but to Ellete, cosseted and coddled all her life, it was a magical place.
+To Kendra and Bordan, it was the epitome of poor taste and crass consumerism but to Ellete, cosseted and coddled all her life, it was a magical palace.

 “Let’s get this over with,” Kendra said, grabbing Ellete’s hand.
 “People are staring at us already.”

 Bordan shrugged his shoulders as they joined the back of the queue.
 “No, that’s just normal paranoia, dear heart.
-We are just a normal family on a normal vacation so relax.”
+We’re just a normal family on a normal vacation so relax.”

 There was a family in front of them with a young blond boy in a plain shirt and shorts holding his mother’s hand.
-He was staring hard at Ellete but he could only see his reflection in her mirrored lenses.
-“Mum, Mum, there’s a strange blind girl behind us,” he said several times, tugging at her hand.
+He was staring at Ellete but he could only see his reflection in her mirrored lenses.
+“Ma, Ma, there’s a strange blind girl behind us,” he said several times, tugging at her hand.
+“She’s weird.”

 “Shh, Cedric, it is not polite to point at people or call them names,” she said curtly, wagging a finger at her son.
 She turned to Kendra.
-“I am so sorry but he’s usually so well-behaved.”
+“I’m so sorry but he’s usually so well-behaved.”

 “That’s okay,” Kendra said, greatly relieved.
 “It happens all the time.
-My daughter is not blind but she suffered a virus infection when she was a babe and her eyes are damaged – she cannot bear sunlight as it causes her pain.
-She has to be kept warm too.”
+My daughter isn’t blind or weird but she suffered a viral infection as a babe that damaged her retinas so she can’t bear bright light as it causes her so much pain.”